Treadmill Desk and Standing Desk Ergonomics

 - Can I add-on a desktop monitor mount?

 LifeSpan offers exercise desks to assist individuals interested in adding a treadmill desk to the office.
-Providing guidance and support to help with choosing the appropriate desk and treadmill for the worker as well as for the work area.
-If you have any questions regarding which LifeSpan treadmill desk or standing desk will best fit your needs, please feel free to contact a LifeSpan Workplace specialist at 877.654.3837 option 2.
+Providing guidance and support to help with choosing the best standing desk and treadmill for you as well as for your office setting.

 8 Benefits of a Treadmill Desk